q4220/pseudo/README.md

 No major plans, intially just a minimalistic one-pager with a bit of a checklist and aggregating a few others who have done the same in a lot more depth.
 I hope it serves you well & helps your peace of mind.

+Having some fun with HTML/CSS only.

 ## Things to do

 [ ] update README.md
 [X] fix z-index positioning on ascii elements
+[ ] add BTC resources

 ## Eventually(potentially)